Basic Science Pharmacology

 • Flucytosine: converted to 5-fluorouracil intracellularly; synergistic with amphotericin B; dose-adjust for renal impairment; monitor for myelosuppression

-• Raised intracranial pressure in cryptococcal meningitis — serial therapeutic LPs or lumbar drain; goal: opening pressure <20 cm H2O or 50% reduction
+• Raised intracranial pressure in cryptococcal meningitis — serial therapeutic LPs first-line; temporary CSF diversion (lumbar drain or EVD) preferred for refractory ICP; goal: opening pressure <20 cm H2O or 50% reduction.
+VP shunt only after CSF sterilization to avoid seeding the shunt with viable fungus

 Other CNS Antifungal Agents